NativeScript/docs-v7/tutorial/ng-chapter-1.md

 @powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/NativeScript/nativescript-cli/production/setup/native-script.ps1'))"
 ```

 During installation you may need to accept a User Account Control prompt to grant the script administrative privileges.
 Also, be aware that the script downloads and installs some big dependencies—so it’s common for the script to take a while to complete.
+When the script does finish, close and reopen your command prompt.

 <u>OS X</u>